Deborah Duchon: Career

 Duchon co-founded the company Attorneys' Personal Services with her husband Paul Tamaroff soon after their marriage in 1988.
-Her later work in Anthropology was described in The Atlanta Journal-Constitution as, "work in instructing emergency workers including police and first responders in cross cultural communication, and food related nutritional guidance".
+Her later work in anthropology was described in The Atlanta Journal-Constitution as, "work in instructing emergency workers including police and first responders in cross cultural communication, and food related nutritional guidance".

 Her academic work as a researcher and teacher at Georgia State University also focused on the Hmong people of Southeast Asia within their expat community in the United States.
 At the university, she also served as the Director of Nutrition Education for New Americans Project, a joint group hosted by the Geography and Anthropology departments, as well as the Director of the Center for Research and Anthropology.
 Duchon was also the founder of Culinary Historians of Atlanta.

-Duchon gained fame for her recurring role on the Alton Brown's Food Network television series Good Eats.
+Duchon gained fame for her recurring role on Alton Brown's Food Network television series Good Eats.
 She appeared on NPR's radio show Morning Edition.